Making a Difference Right Here at Home

 You can tell a lot about the character of an organization by looking at how they give back to their community.

-When Gina and I started Aware Senior Care in 2014, one of our strategic goals was to immerse ourselves in the Cary and Raleigh community and give as much as we could in donations, volunteer work, and free education.
-We thought we would share with you some of the things we’ve done in our community.
+Since Aware Senior Care’s inception in 2014, one of our strategic goals has been to immerse ourselves in the Cary and Raleigh community and give as much as we could in donations, volunteer work, and free education.

 Since its inception, Aware Senior Care has donated both time and treasure to the following organizations in the Triangle: